- Explore wildlife rehabilitation

-During the warmer months of spring and summer, the frequency of human-wildlife encounters increases, especially those involving young animals of the year.
-While most of these encounters are harmless, there are times when well-intentioned people interfere in wildlife situations because they incorrectly assume an animal is orphaned.
+During the warmer months of spring and summer, the frequency of human-wildlife encounters increases, especially those involving baby animals.
+While most of these encounters are harmless, there are times when well-intentioned people interfere in wildlife situations because they incorrectly assume a baby animal is orphaned.

 The following are tips for determining whether these common animals are truly orphaned.
 For the protection of all young wildlife, please do not revisit a nest site and do not let dogs and cats near the area.

 Rabbits commonly make shallow fur and grass-lined nests in the middle of lawns, by sidewalks and in gardens.
 To avoid attracting the attention of predators to her nest, mother rabbits do not stay with her young, but only visit the nest briefly at dawn and dusk for a quick feeding.
 The babies' eyes open at one week and they leave the nest at about 2-3 weeks.
 A cottontail rabbit approximately the size of a softball (4-5 inches long) with upward pointed ears is capable of being on its own and should be left alone.
 These animals can have multiple litters each year so baby animals may be encountered any time from spring through fall.

 Tip: If a nest is disturbed by a pet, child or because of lawn work, the nest can be rebuilt and the babies replaced and the mother will most likely return.
 To determine if the nest is abandoned, you can place leaves or grasses in a crisscross pattern over the nest and check it the following morning.
 If the pattern has been disturbed, then you know the mother has been there to feed the babies.
 Do not keep visiting the nest, as your scent could lead predators right to the babies.